mfpss95134/ACER-SF314-57G-55UK-HACKINTOSH/README.md

 ## Supported Versions
 - macOS Big Sur
-- macOS Monterey (Need to replace itlwm on your own.)
+- macOS Monterey (itlwm needs to be replaced on your own.)
 <br>

 ## Known issues